Postdoctoral Research Fellow, TiGRE project, H2020

 In recent years, Libby has worked as part of the TiGRE project, a Horizon 2020 funded research project on trust in governance and regulation in Europe.

-Before starting her academic career, Libby has worked in the Israeli public service.
-She held a high-ranking position in the Ministry of Culture and Sports, in addition to other positions in the Ministry of Health, the Ministry of Foreign Affairs, the Ministry of Religious Services and the Jerusalem Development Authority.
+Before beginning her academic career, Libby worked in the Israeli civil service.
+She held a high-level position in the Ministry of Culture and Sports, as well as other positions in the Ministry of Health, the Ministry of Foreign Affairs, the Ministry of Religious Services, and the Jerusalem Development Authority.